DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 Theoretical elementary particle physics, President, Queens College, Cambridge University:

 > I take God very seriously indeed.
 I am a Christian believer (indeed, an ordained Anglican priest), and I believe that God exists and has made Himself known in Jesus Christ.

+> One physicist who takes the strong anthropic principle seriously, and claims that it is a sign of a God, is Vera Kistiakowsky, a physicist at MIT.
+She says, “The exquisite order displayed by our scientific understanding of the physical world calls for the divine.” **A scientist who seconds that opinion is John Polkinghorne, a particle physicist who gave up his position at Cambridge University and became a priest of the Church of England.
+He writes that the universe is “not just ‘any old world,’ but it’s special and finely tuned for life because it is the creation of a Creator who wills that it should be so.”** Indeed, Isaac Newton himself, who introduced the concept of immutable laws which guided the planets and stars without divine intervention, believed that the elegance of these laws pointed to the existence of God (Kaku, 2005, p.
+248).

 ## <a name="nelson" href="#Contents">Edward Nelson</a>